Maavcardoso/Python3.9/README.md

 **Special Thanks**

-For Gustavo Guanabara, thanks for him i'm learning python with a high quality class for free.
+For Gustavo Guanabara, thanks to him i'm learning python with a high quality class for free.
 Link to his channel (In Portuguese): https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ

 For Python Brasil's community, their wiki is extremely helpful and the exercises are challenging.
 Link: https://wiki.python.org.br/

-And for all my programmer friends.
+And for all my developer friends.
 You guys are awesome!
 Your knowlogy and friendship are important to me.

 Happy coding! :)